-Early in these proceedings CTED made a dispositive motion to dismiss Chehalis Power's amendment to delete Attachment 7 on the basis that there were no facts to support its elimination and because it is a binding agreement between the Applicant and CTED.
-In ruling to deny CTED's motion, the Council noted that the stipulation became part of the SCA upon the Council's acceptance and that it is now the Council's responsibility to decide whether it should be amended.
+and because it is a binding agreement between the Applicant and CTED.
+In ruling to deny CTED's motion, the Council noted that the stipulation became part of the SCA upon the Council's acceptance and that it is now the Council's responsibility to decide whether the SCA should be amended to delete Attachment 7.

-EFSEC was created to respond to the legislature's finding more than two decades ago that:
+EFSEC was created to respond to the Legislature's finding more than two decades ago that: